 - Update your router or mesh firmware.

-If you have genuinely worked the list, here is the heavier stuff.
+If you have genuinely worked the list, it is time for the heavier stuff.

 Here's what to do: